avnet-iotconnect/iotc-dialog-da16k-sdk/doc/QUICKSTART.md

 Before you can use the IoTConnect AT Command functions, you must flash the firmware.

-You can either build it yourself (see the [Developer Guide](DEVELOPER_GUIDE)) or use the pre-built firmware images in the `/images/` directory at the root of the repository.
+You can either build it yourself (see the [Developers Guide](DEVELOPERS_GUIDE.md)) or use the pre-built firmware images in the `/images/` directory at the root of the repository.

 This assumes that the device has an intact *BOOT* partition, as it would have from the factory or if another working firmware image was deployed before.

-In the unlikely event that your device does *not* have an intact *BOOT* partition, follow the [Developer Guide](DEVELOPER_GUIDE) to build and flash one.
+In the unlikely event that your device does *not* have an intact *BOOT* partition, follow the [Developers Guide](DEVELOPERS_GUIDE.md) to build and flash one.

 To flash the IoTConnect firmware, follow these steps: